rug-cit-hpc/league-of-robots/roles/online_docs/templates/mkdocs/docs/accounts.md

 ```
 By default it will be stored in your ```~/.ssh/``` folder where ```~``` is your home directory.
 The public key will be stored in the same location as the private key, start with the same name as the private key and have a ```.pub``` suffix.

 WARNING:

- 1. Accepting the default may overwrite existing keys, so check first if you already have a key in that location!
+ 1. Accepting the default will overwrite an existing key pair,
-    Only accept the default by pressing the *\<return\>* key if you have no key in the default location.
+    so only accept the default if you either do not have a default key pair yet
- 2. OpenSSH will by default use the key from the default location.
+    or if you want to replace your default key pair.
-    If you create the key in a non-default location, you will need to explicitly specify which key file to use when connecting via ssh or sftp.
+ 2. If you create a key pair in a non-default location,
+    you will need to explicitly specify which key file to use when you start a session.
+    Consult the OpenSSH manual for details.

 ###### Secure the private key